 Exporting people albums

-On a serious note, there are some small things to pay attention to when exporting:
+There are some small things to pay attention to when exporting:

 - Make sure the "full picture" mode is active (see red box in the above screenshot)